 Apache Camel can handle even the most complex of scenarios in 10, maybe 20 lines of code.Back to top

 Apache Camel can handle complexity because it is an amazing component-driven, message-oriented routing, and normalization framework.
 The Camel framework is based on Spring.
 So, you can program Apache Camel “routes” as XML, Scala, and — my favorite — fluent-style Java code.

 Apache Camel provides an inversion of control (IoC) approach to data routing.
 This approach allows for a seamless transition of messaging data between a wide variety of integration components.

 This variety can mean 100s of well-tested components.
 Consuming from OracleMQ, stripping a sensitive field like SSN from the JSON, and placing those messages onto a Kafka queue?
 Three lines of code.

 Here's how it looks in the Camel framework:

 The first line consumes messages from JMS, like ActiveMQ.
 The second uses JsonPath to pull the SSN from the record and replaces all SSN patterns with XXX-XXX-1234.
 The third line places the transformed message onto a Kafka topic.Back to top

 Apache Camel's URI-based routing methodology allows for the composition of message consumers and producers at runtime based on config flags and environment variables.
 A Docker container can be written to dynamically route messages to and from locations based on operator need.

 A relevant Apache Camel example: I recently worked an architecture out with a financial institution where we would utilize Camel as a cron runner, with a definitive “finished” state, and allow Kubernetes to schedule it.
 Their use-case was log shipping from a black box system to ElasticSearch and Kibana for reporting.
 But there are a ton of integrations for Camel — including over 333 stable ones.

 Absolutely.
 Camel works great in modern DevOps environments that rely on containers and Kubernetes.
-Compatible with the GraalVM and Quarkus, Camel can create native images that utilize 10% of the same memory of a traditional cloud stack.
+Camel is compatible with GraalVM and Quarkus, which means it can create native images that utilize 10% of the same memory of a traditional cloud stack.
 This is game-changing for distributed cloud applications.